polifonia-project/folk_ngram_analysis/README.md

 - [pattern_extraction_demo.ipynb](https://github.com/polifonia-project/folk_ngram_analysis/master/demo_notebooks/pattern_extraction_demo.ipynb): Reads the feature sequence data outputted by the above notebook, extracts unique feature patterns and counts their occurrences per tune across the corpus.
 Writes output to ```./FoNN/mtc_ann_corpus/pattern_corpus```.
 - [similarity_search_demo.ipynb](https://github.com/polifonia-project/folk_ngram_analysis/blob/master/demo_notebooks/similarity_search_demo.ipynb): Using the data outputted by the notebook above, for a user-selectable query tune, this demo detects similar tunes across the corpus   via FoNN's three novel pattern-based similarity metrics.
 Writes output to ```./FoNN/mtc_ann_corpus/similarity_results```

+The repo also contains a data extraction and processing pipline to generate inputs for Polifonia [Patterns Knowledge Graph (KG)](https://github.com/polifonia-project/patterns-knowledge-graph).
+Two Jupyter notebooks which run this pipeline are stored in ```./FoNN/pattern_knowledge_graph_pipeline``` directory:
+- ```./FoNN/pattern_knowledge_graph_pipeline/patterns_kg_data_extraction.ipynb``` runs FoNN's pattern extraction tools to extract corpus data.
+- ```./FoNN/pattern_knowledge_graph_pipeline/patterns_kg_data_processing.ipynb``` combines pattern data, feature sequence data and descriptors for each tune in the corpus and writes this data to a corpus-level Pickle file matching the Patterns KG input requirements.

 NOTE: Deliverable 3.4 of the Polifonia project describes the context and research informing development of these tools.
 It will be published on [Cordis](https://cordis.europa.eu/project/id/101004746/it) later this year (2023).